-- Providing knowledge and skills to identify conspiracy theory narratives and misinformation,
+- Sharing knowledge and skills for identifying and deconstructing conspiracy theory narratives and misinformation, and

 The individual topics are modular and include innovative learning materials.
 Interactive methods allow a stimulating transfer of knowledge and skills in dealing with misinformation and conspiracy theories.
 The approach enables socio-emotional learning and strengthens the resilience and ambiguity tolerance of the participants.

 Young adults are trained to conduct the workshops.
 The transgenerational approach offers an innovative exchange format for joint learning and a change of perspective.
 The workshops are tailored to the target groups and their needs.